-One year after an Ebola outbreak began in eastern Democratic Republic of Congo, more than 2,500 cases have been reported and nearly 1,700 people have died — almost one-third of them children — in what the World Health Organization (WHO) is calling a "public emergency of international concern."
+One year after an Ebola outbreak began in eastern Democratic Republic of Congo, more than 2,500 cases have been reported and nearly 1,700 people have died — almost one-third of them children — in what the World Health Organization (WHO) is calling a "public health emergency of international concern."
 This designation, reserved for the most extraordinary health emergencies, has only been used four times before, including the 2014 Ebola outbreak in West Africa that killed more than 11,000 people in six countries: Liberia, Guinea, Sierra Leone, Nigeria, the United States and Mali.

 UNICEF urges neighboring countries to keep their borders open to allow quick delivery of supplies

 "UNICEF fully supports the decision to declare this Ebola outbreak a public health emergency of international concern," said Carlos Navarro Colorado, Principal Advisor, Public Health Emergencies at UNICEF.